Strategies of resistance and resilience to food insecurity and environmental change: the informal trading of food in the Caribbean

 How it helps

-We hope that our research will help towards developing fair and sustainable future foodways.
+As we continue to develop this project, we hope that our research will help towards developing fair and sustainable future foodways.

 Lead researcher profile